 Sea horses are distributed mostly in the shallow tropical and temperate saltwater worldwide.
 Their common habitats include areas such as estuaries, coral reefs, seagrass beds and mangroves.

 There are many reasons why seahorses are tumbling down in numbers.
-First and foremost, biological usage such as legal and illegal capture of the species for decorative exhibition such as souvenirs.
-Besides, significant numbers of the seahorses mostly juveniles are traded for aquariums.
-Likewise, over 20 million seahorses are estimated to be traded for the manufacturing of traditional Chinese medicine.
+For instance, the legal and illegal capture of the species for decorative purpose, such as souvenir, for aquarium and for the manufacturing of traditional Chinese medicine.
+For this last, it is estimated that roughly 37 million seahorses are captured every year.

-Many steps should be taken to encounter the extinction threat to seahorses which are a flagship species of marine environments as well as a key species of perceiving reproduction biology due to male pregnancy.
+There are many steps that can be taken to prevent the extinction threat to seahorses which are a flagship species of marine environments.

 Firstly, habitat/site and resource protection and management would ensure continued free movement and propagation of the seahorses.